-Using digitised collection items in our Learning Centre and encountering rare texts on display in our Treasures Gallery, learners will develop confidence in interpreting these texts and the many roles they play.
-Celebrating texts and sound recordings from nine religions, spanning 4000 miles and over 1000 years, this session supports learners in understanding the concept of a sacred text and the deep connections and common threads that link those in our collection.
+Encountering rare items on display in our Treasures of the British Library gallery alongside digitised collection items in our Learning Centre, students will develop confidence in interpreting sacred texts and uncovering the many roles they play in religion.
+Celebrating texts, manuscripts and sound recordings from nine religions, spanning over 1000 years, this session supports learners in understanding the concept of a sacred text and the deep connections and common threads between those from different faiths.

 |Key skills:||Religious Education|